doughgle/doughgle.github.io/content/blog/creating-a-docs-as-code-pipeline/index.md

 Inspired by the practical how tos on [docslikecode.com](https://www.docslikecode.com/), I decided to get hands on keyboard and explore it myself.

-I had a conversation with chatgpt on this.
+I had a conversation with ChatGPT on this.
 The back and forth enabled a few thought iterations.
 What came out was the simplest thing that could possibly work.

 This approach uses a builder image specialised for your docs-as-code workflow.
 You can pre-install and configure your docs-as-code tools in the image.
 Finally, use them in synergy in a build pipeline for catching typos, standardising format, improving prose, and catching broken links.